NCP POLICIES & INFORMATION

 Continuing Education Policies & Information

-REQUIREMENTS FOR ONLINE EVENTS AND SEMINARS
+REQUIREMENTS FOR ALL EVENTS AND EXTENSION PROGRAMS

 Pre-registration is required for all events and seminars.
 Registration must be completed under the individual’s own name and account profile to receive CE/CME credit.

-- Weekend Online Events: Registration closes at 4pm on Friday for events taking place on a Saturday or Sunday.
+- Weekend Events: Registration closes at 4pm on Friday for events taking place on a Saturday or Sunday.
 There is no same-day registration for weekend events.

 These deadlines are in place so that we have adequate time to update our registration lists and email the necessary event details to registrants in time for the event.